anishbhat28/socioconnect_ai/README.md

 # SocioConnect AI: Immigrant Community Growth Prediction

-Predict where immigrant communities will form/grow in the next 1-3 years and then match those places with nearby immigrant-owned or culturally relevant businesses.
+This project predicts where immigrant communities will form/grow in the next 1-3 years and then match those places with nearby immigrant-owned or culturally relevant businesses.

 ## Overview

 This system uses official US government data sources to:
-1. **Predict** immigrant community growth at the census tract level
+1. Predict immigrant community growth at the census tract level
-2. **Match** predicted hotspots with culturally relevant businesses
+2. Match predicted hotspots with culturally relevant businesses
-3. **Recommend** businesses to families based on their origin group and location
+3. Recommend businesses to families based on their origin group and location

 ## Data Sources